Importance of Press Releases

 This is just the framework of your press release.
 Now that you know the important elements, it’s now time to put together the press release, step by step.

 Step-by-Step Guide To Writing A Press Release

 Now that you know the basics, it’s time for the real deal.
-This step-by-step social media marketingwill help you complete an effective press release easily.
+This step-by-step guide will help you complete an effective press release easily.

 Step #1: Create a Headline

 This is the first thing your readers will see, so your headline should grab and keep your readers’ attention.
 It must be short and brief – 10 to 20 words is enough.
 Pick out important words and use them on your headline.
 Unlike other articles, headlines should be written like normal sentences, so there’s no need to capitalize every word.